LateJoiners/docs/lj_a1_v01.md

 * Allows for rapid creation of SPA applications
 * Small learning curve
 * Comes with a CLI tool to handle generation of boilerplate code and building of the application
+* Simple local-server allows for quick feedback on changes

 ###### Alternatives